Hi frnds...

 class

-The modifiers public and private are ignored on class declarations.
+The modifiers public and private are

 There is no concept of a namespace grouping of classes.
-There are no dots (.) in any class names.

-The modifiers public and private can be used to modify class declarations.
-C# also has the keyword internal, which relates to how classes are grouped together in assembly files.
+be used to modify class declarations.
+C# also has the keyword internal,

 extends

-A class declaration can inherit from another class by using the extends keyword.
+A class declaration can inherit from another class by

-A colon (:) is used where the key words extends and implements are used in X++.
+A colon (:) is used where the key words extends and implements are

 final

-A final method cannot be overridden in a derived class.
-A final class cannot be extended.
+A final method cannot be overridden in a derived

-The keyword sealed on a class means the same thing that final means on an X++ class.
+The keyword sealed on a class means the same

 implements

-A class declaration can implement an interface by using the implements keyword.
+an interface by using the implements keyword.

 (See extends.)